Sustainable Woodland Management AIM L3

 Chris co-ordinates and teaches woodland management and heritage skills, mainly in the south of England, as well as being the lead trainer for the Lost Woods project in Sussex and lead contact for SWA members in the area.

 A fourth-generation forester and coppice worker, Chris grew up in the sweet chestnut coppice woods of Kent and has worked in the coppice, woodland, and arboriculture industry for over 20 years.
-He considers himself very fortunate to have learned his trade from some of the last ‘proper’ woodsmen who cut trees with axe, hook, and hand saw and still tools he still uses these tools to to this day.
-He is passionate about passing on this knowledge to others, as well as communicating his love of all things nature.
+He considers himself very fortunate to have learned his trade from some of the last ‘proper’ woodsmen who cut trees with axe, hook, and hand saw and still uses these tools to this day.
+Chris is passionate about passing on this knowledge to others, as well as communicating his love of all things nature.

 Outside of SWA, you will often find Chris demonstrating coppicing and heritage skills at shows around the south-east, or on a cricket pitch somewhere.
 Naturally, his favourite tree is sweet chestnut.